Tree Maintenance & Conservation

-The City of St. Petersburg has been awarded the Tree City USA award for 35 consecutive years, from 1986 to 2020.
+Since 1986, The City of St. Petersburg has been awarded the Tree City USA award - celebrating 36 consecutive years of work and commitment to environmental protection.

 In addition to assisting with proper planting, maintenance, and removal of trees on both private and public property, the City of St. Petersburg also focuses on the big picture with city-wide canopy studies and policies for conservation and green infrastructure.

 The City is committed to protecting, promoting, and maintaining a healthy, diverse, and mature urban forest, which includes trees that reside on residential property.
 Before doing any work on or around trees, property owners should ask an arborist or contact the City to make sure they comply with local regulations.

 In some cases, a tree must be removed due to its health or safety implications.
 If this is the case, a tree removal permit must be obtained from the City.
 If residents are doing tree maintenance that does not require a permit, they can take advantage of the City’s brush drop-off sites to properly dispose of trimmings and yard debris.

 Find an Arborist

 The City provides low cost Certified Arborist services to residents through an on-staff ISA Certified Arborist who will conduct required tree inspections.
 Identified non-hazardous trees located on residential property and all trees located on commercial property will continue to follow existing ordinances 16.40.060, LDC.